ycrc/ycrc.github.io/docs/ai/huggingface.md

 The YCRC supports all AI/ML workflows.
 However, we generally recommend [Ollama](ollama.md) because it is simpler to use as a beginner.
 Hugging Face provides significantly more flexibility in model development and control and is suitable for high level users.
-Hugging Face also provides access to more models than Ollama.
+Hugging Face also provides access to more open-source models than Ollama.

 Ultimately, there is no wrong choice.
 If you run into any issues with your workflows, please [contact us](https://docs.ycrc.yale.edu/#get-help).